 Father Bernatek’s Bridge: Kładka Ojca Bernatka Locks of Love have always been present in Krakow- hanging on Kładka Bernatka’s railings ever since the footbridge (that means pedestrian only!) was unveiled in 2010- but with a new acrobatic art display they aren’t they only thing hanging!
-Every European city has that bridge adorned with locks of…
+Unfortunately, we must inform you that in the coming months…

 Tag: kazimierz